Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 58 trips per day across all routes, translating to roughly one weekly trip per individual stop.
+The accessibility to these transport services is rated as good, with residents typically located approximately 324 meters away from the nearest stop.
+On average, there are about 58 trips per day across all routes, resulting in roughly one weekly trip per individual stop.

 Frequently Asked Questions - Transport